The Art Law Review: India

 - Registration: a bidder must register with the auction house before he or she can bid.
 Some auction houses ask for a minimum deposit registration along with details of how the payment will be made post auction.

 - Payment: another important aspect that a bidder must understand is the terms of payment for a successful bid.
-Once a bid is placed by the bidder, the auction house will either generate the invoice immediately and email it to them, or a representative will contact the bidder by telephone to convey the payment details.

 - Delivery: the auction house will be liable to take back the artwork if there is any damage during the transportation of the painting.

 The Information Technology Act 2000 and the Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules 2011 may also apply.
 Auction houses are responsible for storing and recording all the information related to their sales and bidders in compliance with the above rules.